SweepsKings Logo

 But then, you might wonder how online sweepstakes casinos make money if entry must be free.
 Well, sweepstakes casinos came up with a loophole by using two virtual currencies, Sweeps Coins (can be redeemed for cash prizes) and Gold Coins (can’t be redeemed).

-How it works is you get Sweeps Coins via free bonuses, but often only a small amount.
-For example, the casino gives you 1 SC every 24 hours when you log in to your account.
+How it works is, you get Sweeps Coins via free bonuses, but often only a small amount – for example, the casino gives you 1 SC every 24 hours when you log in to your account.

 Buy GC